barthofu/tscord/.github/CONTRIBUTING.md

-# Contributing to discord.ts
+# Contributing to TSCord

-We would love for you to contribute to discord.ts and help make it even better than it is today!
+We would love for you to contribute to TSCord and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)